Rishabhbahuguna03/21-Days-SQL-Challenge-Indian-Data-Club/README.md

 ---

 ## 🌟 Acknowledgements
-Special thanks to **Indian Data Club (IDC)** for hosting such an engaging challenge and motivating data enthusiasts to learn and grow every day.
+Special thanks to @Indian Data Club and @DPDZero for hosting such an engaging challenge and motivating data enthusiasts to learn and grow every day.

 ---

 ## 📬 Contact
 **S.K.
 Mruduvani**
 - 💼 [LinkedIn](https://www.linkedin.com/in/s.k.mruduvani)
 - ✉️ your.email@example.com

 ---